Certified Hockey Professional – Professional Education Program (CHP-PrEP)

 Once the CHP requirements have been met, members are encouraged to apply for the CHP designation.
 A panel appointed by BHI’s board of directors will review the applications and will either award the designation or notify the applicant of any additional requirements.
 Those who are successful may use the CHP designation as they see fit so long as they remain members in good standing of BHI.

-You can apply to the CHP-PrEP if you have:
+You can apply to the CHP-PrEP:

 Tuition and Fees